 And the crazy thing is, Tiger might just be him again.
-Think about it: are you more surprised these days when Tiger wins or more surprised when he doesn't?
-I'd venture to say most of you think the latter, which means that for just the second time in this era of golf we have a golfer that we expect to win every single event he enters.
+Think about it - are you more surprised these days when Tiger wins, or more surprised when he doesn't?
+I'd venture to say most of you think the latter, which means that for just the second time in this era of golf we have a golfer that we'd expect to win every single event he enters.

-The question that has hung over the head of every golf fan since Woods crashed his Escalade is, "when will Tiger be back?"
-We focus on this so much that it is mentioned in just about every radio interview you do gets that question tossed your way.
+The question that has hung over the head of every golf fan since Woods crashed his Escalade is when will Tiger "be back."
+We focus on this phrase so much that just about every radio interview you do gets that question tossed your way.

 "Is Tiger finally back?"
 "Does that win mean he's back to his old self?"

-But the best example of how "back" Tiger really is, if that is even a phrase, is for the first time since his return from scandal, players seem to be intimidated by him on the golf course.
-When he is leading heading into the final round the guys paired with him look as confident that Tiger will win as Tiger himself, which is something that used to be a constant on tour when Woods was the best and nobody else was close.
+But the best example of how "back" Tiger really is, if that is even a phrase, is the fact that for the first time since his return from scandal, players seem to be intimidated by him on the golf course.
+When he is leading heading into the final round the guys paired with him look as confident that Tiger will win as Tiger himself does, which is something that used to be a constant on tour when Woods was the best and nobody else was close.

 His record now resembles what we used to expect.
-Tiger has played in six stroke-play events this season, finishing outside the top four just once.
+Tiger has played in six stroke play events this season, finishing outside the top four just once.
 His ability to win has returned but so has his ability to always be in the equation no matter the flagstick or bad drop.
-He has turned his golf game into letters again, meaning that if it isn't his A-game that shows up, his B-game will keep him in contention into Sunday evening and might just be good enough for the trophy.
+He has turned his golf game into letters again, meaning that if it isn't his A-game that shows up, his B-game will keep him in the equation long into Sunday evening and might just be good enough for the trophy.

-This week at the Memorial, a golf tournament he has won five times in his career, Tiger is a 9-to-4 favorite, and the crazy part is that might be too high.
+This week at the Memorial, a golf tournament he has won five times in his career, Tiger is a 9-to-4 favorite, and the crazy part is that might even be too high.
 His game is exactly where he wants it and he's headed to a golf course that he not only has won at before but one that sets up brilliantly for the way he approaches the game.

 The stats will back up what Tiger has done in 2013 (first in strokes gained putting, first in scoring average, first in par breakers, first on the FedEx Cup list, first on the money list) but it is something bigger that you can see in Tiger that makes it obvious that the man is now in total control of his golf game no matter the tournament or golf course.